-The P. trichocarpa 2.5, 5, 7-year-old wood had lower mineral substances content in comparison to P. deltoides x maximowiczii wood, while 3-year-old P. trichocarpa wood contained similar percentage of mineral substances comparing to P. deltoides x maximowiczii 2.5, 3, 5-year-old wood, as well as to 30-year-old P. nigra wood and amounts to 0.75% according to Bowersox et al. (1979) data, the content of mineral substances in poplar hybrids' wood was 0.8%, which meant that 7-year-old P. deltoides x maximowiczii and P. trichocarpa wood contained two times less mineral substances.
-At the same time, 2.5, 3 and 5-year-old P. deltoides x maximowiczii wood and 3-year-old P. trichocarpa contained similar percentage of the abovementioned substances present in the wood of poplar hybrids grown in the center of Pennsylvania.
+The P. trichocarpa 2.5, 5, 7-year-old wood had lower mineral substances content as compared to P. deltoides x maximowiczii wood, while 3-year-old P. trichocarpa wood contained similar percentage of mineral substances as compared to P. deltoides x maximowiczii 2.5, 3, 5-year-old wood, as well as to 30-year-old P. nigra wood and amounts to 0.75% according to Bowersox et al. (1979) data, the content of mineral substances in poplar hybrids' wood was 0.8%, which meant that 7-year-old P. deltoides x maximowiczii and P. trichocarpa wood contained two times less mineral substances.
+On the other hand, 2.5, 3 and 5-year-old P. deltoides x maximowiczii wood and 3-year-old P. trichocarpa contained similar percentage of the abovementioned substances to the present in the wood of poplar hybrids grown in the center of Pennsylvania.

-Summarizing, it should be stated that wood of 7-year-old P. deltoides x maximowiczii and P. trichocarpa contained less mineral substances as compared to their contents in 2.5, 3 and 5-year-old wood and similar percentage to wood in 30-year-old P. alba (Fig. 1).
+As a summary, we can state that the wood of 7-year-old P. deltoides x maximowiczii and P. trichocarpa contained less mineral substances as compared to their contents in 2.5, 3 and 5-year-old wood and similar percentage to wood in 30-year-old P. alba (Fig. 1).

-According to the data shown in Fig. 2, the content of extractives, where the chloroform-ethanol mixture (93:7 w/w) was used as a solvent, reached the levels between of 2.5% to 2.1% in P. deltoides x maximowiczii wood and 1.7% to 1.5% in P. trichocarpa wood.
+According to the data shown in Fig. 2, the content of extractives, where the chloroform-ethanol mixture (93:7 w/w) was used as a solvent, reached the levels between of 2.5% to 2% in P. deltoides x maximowiczii wood and 1.7% to 1.5% in P. trichocarpa wood.

-For the approximately 30-year-old white poplar wood the content of extractives, where benzene-ethanol mixture (1:1 w/w) was used as a solvent, reached the level of 5.7% and 1.8% in black poplar wood.
-According to data provided by Drożdżek (2011), the content of extractives in the 30-year-old white poplar, where chloroform-ethanol mixture (93:7 w/w) was used as a solvent, reached the level of 3.3%.
-It can be stated, that 30-year-old P. alba wood contained from 2 to 3 times more extractives as compared to their content in P. deltoides x maximowiczii, P. trichocarpa and P. nigra wood.
-According to Sannigrahi et al. (2010), it can be stated, that the extractives content in Populus tremuloides determined with the use of benzene-ethanol mixture, was 2.4%, 1.4% in P. deltoides and 2.7% in P. trichocarpa wood.
+In the about 30-year-old white poplar wood the content of extractives, where benzeneethanol mixture (1:1 w/w) was used as a solvent, reached the levels of 5.7% and 1.8% in black poplar wood.
+According to data provided by Drożdżek (2011), the content of extractives in the about 30-year-old white poplar, where chloroform-ethanol mixture (93:7 w/w) was used as a solvent, reached the level of 3.3%.
+It can be stated, that about 30-year-old P. alba wood contained from 2 to 3 times less extractives as compared to their content in P. deltoides x maximowiczii, P. trichocarpa and P. nigra wood.
+According to Sannigrahi et al. (2010), it can be stated, that the extractives content in Populus tremuloides determined with the use of benzene-ethanol mixture, was 24%, 1.4% in P. deltoides and 2.7% in P. trichocarpa wood.